iron-fish/website/docs/onboarding/new_node.md

 ```

 ## Using a different port
 By default, Iron Fish runs on port 9033.
-If you wishes to use a different port, you can use the `--port` flag.
+If you wish to use a different port, you can use the `--port` flag.

 E.g.
 ```sh